mongodb-developer/social-app-demo/README.md

 ## Task 1: Add connection variables

 - Open the [findOne.sh](./findOne.sh) file and add your connection variables in items 1 and 2.
+- If your cluster name is not `Cluster0`, change the `dataSource` variable, item #5, to your cluster name.

 ## Task 2: Test the `findOne` endpoint